-This report details where Alabama stands in education.
+This report details where Arkansas stands in education.
 You and your state can take pride in these highlights on key outcome measures and policy implementation.

-Notable Outcomes in Alabama
+Notable Outcomes in Arkansas

-- Alabama's state-funded pre-K program met all 10 of the nationally recognized standards of quality, one of four programs in the nation to do so. - Alabama's fourth-graders outpaced the nation in reading and math achievement on NAEP at the Basic and Proficient levels.
+- Arkansas's state-funded pre-K program met nine of the 10 nationally recognized standards of quality. - Arkansas's fourth-graders outperformed the nation in math achievement on NAEP at the Basic level.
+They outpaced the nation in math and reading at the Basic levels.
+Eighth-graders outpaced the nation in reading at the Basic level.